Kuhli loach: In aquaria

-Planted aquariums allow kuhlis the opportunity to better hide themselves and feel more comfortable, and they won't consume any of the plants.
-Additional hiding places like driftwood and typical aquarium decor that has small spaces to wriggle into.
-They can easily harm their barbels and soft, scale-less bodies so sharp decor and non-sand substrate are not recommended for this nocturnal species.
+Kuhli loaches need spaces to burrow and hide.
+Planted aquariums allow kuhlis the opportunity to better hide themselves and feel more comfortable, and they will not consume any of the plants.
+Additional hiding places can be provided by items like driftwood and typical aquarium decor that has small spaces to wriggle into.
+They can easily harm their barbels and soft, scale-less bodies, so sharp decor and non-sand substrate are not recommended for this nocturnal species.
 This species is shy and strays away from bright light, preferring to stay around the bottom of the tank.
 They are friendly with other tank mates (they will not attack nor eat them) and prefer to be in large groups of other kuhlis (typically 5 or more).
-With more individuals in the tank, kuhli loaches tend to be more active and less shy. kuhli loach groups of this size can be kept in 20-gallon aquariums but can be housed in something larger if given enough hiding places.
-Other species that make good tank mates include tetras, minnows, shrimp, corydora, danio, and other non-aggressive fish.
+With more individuals in the tank, kuhli loaches tend to be more active and less shy.
+Kuhli loach groups of this size can be kept in 20-gallon aquariums but can be housed in something larger if given enough hiding places.
+Other species that make good tank mates include tetras, minnows, shrimp, corydora, danio, rasbora, and other non-aggressive fish.

 A pair of kuhli loaches foraging in a black-gravel substrate aquarium.

 Pangio loaches natively live in a tropical climate and prefer water with a 5.5 – 6.5 pH-but will tolerate 7.0 pH in aquaria, a water hardness of 5.0 dGH, and a temperature range of 75–86 F. Pangio loaches are scavengers, so they will eat anything that reaches the bottom.
 They consume many different types of sinking pellets, flakes, and even shrimp/bloodworms.
 They usually feed at night, but can be taught to feed in the day in the home aquarium.
 However, if the tank mates eat all the food before any reaches the bottom, it is recommended to feed them at night so they can get their fill.
 The tank should be maintained and cleaned up weekly with water changes, but full water changes are not necessary and may potentially harm the fish.